-- Physical activity ranges from competitive sport and exercise, to everyday activities such as walking and housework.
+- Physical activity ranges from competitive sport and exercise, to everyday activities like walking and housework.

 - Any movement that makes you feel warm and slightly out of breath is classed as physical activity.

 Activity and exercise are part of a healthy lifestyle.
-If you incorporate regular exercise into your everyday life, research shows you will lead a healthier and happier life.
+Research shows that incorporating exercise into your daily routine will help you lead a healthier and happier life.

 - encourages healthy growth and development in childhood